chrishayuk/chuk-mlx/README.md

 TODO
 --------
+1 - Refactor pretrain.py and extract out a training config loader 2 - Perform a dummy pretrain of a llama model
-1 - Update Lazyfox to use BOS and EOS to improve batching 2 - Fix Fine Tuning
+3 - Update Lazyfox to use BOS and EOS to improve batching 4 - Fix Fine Tuning
-1 - Models
+5 - Attempt pretrain of something like tiny shakespeare or tiny stories 6 - Attempt Fine tuning of something like calvinscale 1 - Models
     - Test new version of mistral
 2 - Perform a light fine tune, with a inference load using Mistral